-- Brush some milk on top of each scone, then bake at 400 F for 15-20 minutes, until the scones are well risen and a light golden brown on top.
+- Brush some milk on top of each scone, then bake at 400 F for 15-20 minutes, until they are well risen and a light golden brown on top.

-- Let the scones cool in the pan for 5 minutes, then allow them to finish cooling on a wire rack.
+- Let them cool in the pan for 5 minutes, then allow them to finish cooling on a wire rack.

-- Once the scones have cooled completely, dip the top of each one into the glaze and sprinkle with lemon zest.
+- Once they have cooled completely, dip the top of each one into the glaze and sprinkle with zest.

 - Let the icing harden before serving, about 10 minutes.
-Serve the scones with homemade lemon curd and crème fraîche.
+Serve them with homemade lemon curd and crème fraîche.